Capstone-VR-Environments-Team/VR-Environments/README.md

-# VR-Environments
+# Virtual Reality Environment for Brain-Computer Interface

 VR-Environments is a Unity-based VR application for running, logging, and reviewing trial sessions.
 It supports a simple end-to-end workflow: set up a session, customize the trial, run the live experiment in VR, then review the recorded results in both interactive and statistical views.

 ## What The Project Includes

 - A home screen for navigating between the main parts of the app.
+- A customize-session page for editing trial configuration before a run.
 - A start-new-session flow for entering participant/session metadata and loading saved trial settings.
-- A customize-session page for editing trial configuration before a run.
 - A live-trial scene that records experiment data in real time.
 - Review pages for analyzing completed sessions.
 - Dedicated docs under `Assets/Scripts/*/*.md` that explain each major feature folder in more detail.